sam-omalley/split/README.md

                             Base-name of output file chunks.
 A base-name of chunk.txt will result in output of the format chunk_1.txt, chunk_2.txt, etc. (default: chunk.txt)
       -v, --verbose         Use verbose output.
+Can be specified multiple times to increase verbosity (maximum of two times)

 ## Tests